dtaht/blog-cerowrt/content/post/linux_versioning_rant.md

 continuous development that I'd not want to generalize from fq_codel in 3.5 vs what's in 3.8 now, as one example.

-So it's my hope that folk will try to follow more closely the X.Y series of kernels rather than the 3.2.Z series of kernels in the future.
+So it's my hope that network researchers will try to follow more closely the X.Y series of Linux kernels rather than the 3.2.Z series of kernels in the future.
 I'm very happy with what happened in the 3.12 series in particular and look forward to work against it in the near future.
 The 3.13 work is just beginning, too.

 In the hope that the showing the mechanics of researching what fixes did land in an old stable release would help on future papers,